Matching Embeddings for Domain Adaptation: Related Work

-Despite ADA models achieving good results either by matching distributions in a feature representation (i.e. feature-level) \cite{ganin_2014, ming_2017, long_2018, shu_2018, russo_2017} or generating target images that look as if they were part of the source dataset (i.e. pixel-level) \cite{isola_2016, zhu_2017, hoffman_2017, hu_2018, hosseini_2019}, when they are used in a UDA scenario, they have difficulties dealing with big covariate shifts between domains \cite{zou_2019}.
-Furthermore, when a few number of annotated target samples are included, these models often do not improve performance relative to just train with labeled target samples \cite{saito_2019}.
-In order to deal with few labels, few-shot domain adaptation methods have been created \cite{motiian_2017a, motiian_2017b}, which are not meant to work with unlabeled data, often producing overfitted representations and having problems to generalize on the target domain \cite{wang_2018}.
+Despite domain adversarial models achieving good results either by matching distributions in a feature representation (i.e. feature-level) \cite{ganin_2014}, \cite{ming_2017}, \cite{long_2018}, \cite{shu_2018}, \cite{russo_2017}, \cite{zhang_2019} or generating target images that look as if they were part of the source dataset (i.e. pixel-level) \cite{isola_2017}, \cite{zhu_2017}, \cite{hoffman_2017}, \cite{hu_2018}, \cite{hosseini_2019}, when they are used in a UDA scenario, they have difficulties dealing with big domain shifts \cite{zou_2019}.
+Furthermore, when a few number of annotated target samples are included, these models often do not improve performance relative to just train with unlabeled target samples \cite{saito_2019}.
+In order to deal with few labels, few-shot domain adaptation methods have been created \cite{motiian_2017a}, \cite{motiian_2017b}, which are not meant to work with unlabeled data, often producing overfitted representations and having problems to generalize on the target domain \cite{wang_2018}.

-Semi-supervised domain adaptation (SSDA) deal with these challenges using both labeled and unlabeled samples during training \cite{gong_2012, gopalan_2011, glorot_2011, santos_2017, belhaj_2018, saito_2018}.
-Usually for SSDA we are interested on finding a space in which labeled and unlabeled target samples belonging to the same class have a similar internal representation \cite{donahue_2013, yao_2015, zou_2019, saito_2019}.
-A promising approach to deal with labeled and unlabeled samples during training are semi-supervised variational autoencoders \cite{kingma_2014, rasmus_2015, maloe_2016}.
-These models seek to learn a latent space which depends on the labeled data.
-As the latent space is shared between labeled and unlabeled data, points from the same class will be closer in the latent space.
-This latent space can be extended to an embedding in which each class is represented by an embedding component.
-Our proposed AVDA framework uses a variational deep embedding \cite{jiang_2016} representation, in which both source and target samples that belong to the same class are mapped into an embedding component, allowing the model to obtain a significant speed-up in performance as more labels are used from the target domain.
+Semi-supervised domain adaptation (SSDA) deal with these challenges using both labeled and unlabeled samples during training \cite{gong_2012}, \cite{gopalan_2011}, \cite{glorot_2011}, \cite{santos_2017}, \cite{belhaj_2018}, \cite{saito_2018}.
+Usually for SSDA we are interested on finding a space in which labeled and unlabeled target samples belonging to the same class have a similar internal representation \cite{donahue_2013}, \cite{yao_2015}, \cite{zou_2019}, \cite{saito_2019}.
+A promising approach to deal with labeled and unlabeled samples during training are semi-supervised variational autoencoders \cite{kingma_2014}, \cite{rasmus_2015}, \cite{maloe_2016}.
+These models seek to map the source and target data into a latent space which depends on the class.
+As the latent space is shared between labeled and unlabeled data and is class-dependent, points from the same class will be closer in the latent space, helping the classification of unlabeled objects.
+A promising approach for this task is Variational Deep Embeddings (VaDE \cite{jiang_2016}), which were made for unsupervised clustering but can be easily extended for semi-supervised classification.
+Through this approach it is possible to map samples from different classes into different Gaussian mixture components, learning class information that can be used for classification.